3. Language Directives

 }

-When the control flow reaches #pragma oss task construct, a new task instance is created.
-The execution order of the tasks is not guaranteed.
-Moreover, when the program reaches the #pragma oss taskwait the previously created tasks may not have been executed yet by the OmpSs-2 run-time system.
+When the control flow reaches the #pragma oss task construct, a new task instance is created.
+Since there is no synchronization between them, the execution order of the tasks is not guaranteed.
+Moreover, upon reaching the #pragma oss taskwait construct, the previously created tasks may not have been executed yet by the OmpSs-2 run-time system.
 After potentially being blocked in the taskwait construct for a while, it is guaranteed that both tasks have already deeply completed.

 The task construct is extended to allow the annotation of function declarations or definitions in addition to structured-blocks.
 When a function is annotated with the task construct each invocation of that function becomes a task creation point.
 The following C code is an example of how task functions are used: